Jean Monnet 2 building

-The Jean Monnet 2 building (also known as JMO2) is a future office complex for the European Commission under construction on Boulevard Konrad Adenauer in the European district of the Luxembourg City quarter of Kirchberg, Luxembourg.
+The Jean Monnet 2 building (also known as JMO2) is a future office complex for the European Commission under construction on Boulevard Konrad Adenauer in the European district of the Kirchberg, in Luxembourg City, Luxembourg.
 The complex is to be composed of a welcome pavilion and two office buildings to be completed in two phases respectively; an 8-storey 180 metre (m) long block and a 24-storey tower, connected at the basement and second storey levels.
 The first phase was expected to be completed by late February 2023, and the second phase by late February 2024.
-This timetable has been pushed back due to the global COVID-19 pandemic.
+This timetable was pushed back due to the global COVID-19 pandemic and contractor delays, with staff transfer completion for the first phase not now not expected to be completed until November 2028.
 The first Jean Monnet building, opened in 1975, was demolished between 2016 and 2019, after exceeding its lifespan, and following the discovery of airborne traces of asbestos.
 The construction site combines some of the plot of the previous building with an adjacent former open air car park.
 Upon completion, the Jean Monnet 2 building will enable the European Commission to consolidate the majority of its Luxembourg-based staff on one site.
 Like its predecessor, the building's namesake is European Union (EU) founding father Jean Monnet.